johnshimelis/Community-Page/README.md

 - ✍️ **Post Creation**: Users can create new posts effortlessly.
 - 🗨️ **Nested Comments**: Fully functional nested comments with a visually clear hierarchy.
+- 🗣️ **Commenting System**: Supports comments on posts and replies to comments.
 - 📊 **Mock Data**: Pre-loaded data ensures the page looks populated without needing a backend.
-- 🎨 **SCSS Styling**: Modular, responsive, and scalable design.
+- 🎨 **Styling**: Built with SCSS, ensuring modular, responsive, and scalable design.
-- ✅ **Clean Codebase**: Written in TypeScript for type safety and maintainability.
+- ✅ **Code Quality**: Clean, maintainable, and modular code written in TypeScript.

 ---